Chinese 木 Radical Words – Wood Dice and Sensory Writing Game

-- I use the Written Chinese app which shows Chinese characters in the standard KaiTi font with stroke order animation.
+- I use a Chinese dictionary app which shows Chinese characters in the standard KaiTi font with stroke order animation.

 - Regular gel pen was the easiest to write with compared to the Posca paint pen and Sharpie.
 As you can see in the image below, the edges of each stroke are most crisp with a regular gel pen.
 The other options were more difficult to control.